ldweeks/jesusatiu/_pages/who.md

 ![Lucas](../assets/images/lucas.jpeg)

 My name is Lucas Weeks, and I'm the college pastor at [Trinity Reformed Church](https://trinityreformed.org).
 I'm married to Hannah.
 It's the best.
-We a houseful of kids, which makes getting out the door for school in the morning quite a challenge.
+We have a houseful of kids, which makes getting out the door for school in the morning quite a challenge.

 I graduated from Indiana University with a BA in International Studies and a minor in biology.
 I had intended to try for medical school, but I fell in love with Christ's bride, the church, and decided to give my life to serving her.
 I trained to become a pastor at Clearnote Pastors College, now called [New Geneva Academy](https://www.newgenevaacademy.com).